My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 Cons

-As well as offering a website builder, GoDaddy is also a website hosting provider that is known for its reliable 99.9% uptime rate.
+As well as offering a website builder, GoDaddy is also a website hosting provider, known for its reliable 99.9% uptime rate.
 However, in this review I’m covering its website builder plans, which are solely focused on helping you build a website from scratch – without code or technical expertise.

 1. My Experience With GoDaddy